marcduiker/azure-functions-university/lessons/typescript/durable-functions/advanced/advanced-patterns-lesson.md

 We assume that you have already made your way through the [first lesson](../chaining/chaining-lesson-ts.md) on Azure Durable Functions to have an understanding of the basics.
 If not we highly recommend to do so before starting with this lesson.

-## 1. Business Scenario
+## 1. Scenario

-We will focus on one _business scenario_ throughout this lesson namely employee onboarding.
-So the storyline is to automate the workflow that lies behind the onboarding of a new employee to a company.
+We will focus on one _scenario_ throughout this lesson namely employee onboarding.
+The storyline is to automate the workflow that lies behind the onboarding of a new employee at a company.
 Let us assume that whenever a new employee is onboarded the following steps need to be executed in different backend systems of the company:

 - trigger the creation of an access card to the company building
 - start the purchasing process for the IT equipment of the employee
 - send out an email with a welcoming text to the new employee and some guidance how the start day will look like.

 As we already know we can model a sequence of these steps making use of Azure Durable Functions, so it would be possible to execute one step after the other.
 But these steps to not have any dependency on each other, so there is no need to wait for the outcome of the access card creation to start the purchasing process.
-At least from a business perspective we could kick off all activities in parallel and then wait until all activities have finished to successfully close this part of the onboarding process.
+From a business process perspective we could kick off all activities in parallel and then wait until all activities have finished to successfully close this part of the onboarding process.

 Let's find out how to do this with Azure Durable Functions.

 > 🔎 **Observation** - The goal of this lesson is to learn about patterns that can be applied using Azure Durable Functions.
-We will therefore "simulate" the onboarding steps and not call any other external systems as we would have to in reality.
+We will therefore "simulate" the onboarding steps and not call any other external systems as we would in reality.
 We have shown this including patterns for resilience of the calls to external systems in the  [first lesson](../chaining/chaining-lesson-ts.md) on Azure Durable Functions.

 ## 2. Fan-Out/Fan-In Scenario